clendinning1/logo-generator/000. to delete/TO-DO.md

 # TO-DO

 ## GENERATE
-1. index.js asks for the info
-?. index.js runs shapes.js

-which creates the svg file?
-shapes.js has the functions with all the shapes and shit. maybe shapes.js is required earlier in the index.js file? that way we can change the values of the variables later in index.js and use them to append the logo.svg file?

-you can't pull info into the svg file, which means we have to use shapes.js variables in the "data" portion of the file creation.

-if that's the case, using shapes.js kind of feels like extra unnecessary work?

-can't pull variables from shapes.js to index.js.......whats the point of having index.js then???

-how do i get the input info from index.js into shapes.js at all???? answer: i don't, i just move all of shapes.js into index.js, i guess?????????????

 ## TESTS
 write tests for shapes.js. (if you make additional js files, you don't have to build tests for those!)